elastio/bon/website/src/guide/benchmarks/compilation.md

 ### Can `bon` improve compile times?

-It will be possible to reduce compile times once the [`associated_type_defaults`](https://github.com/rust-lang/rust/issues/29661) nightly Rust feature hits stable.
-See [this comment](https://github.com/rust-lang/rust/issues/29661#issuecomment-2466765240), that measures the improvement at 21-60%.
+Once the [`associated_type_defaults`](https://github.com/rust-lang/rust/issues/29661) nightly Rust feature hits stable, it'll be possible to greatly improve compile times.
+See [this comment](https://github.com/rust-lang/rust/issues/29661#issuecomment-2466765240), which measures the improvement at 21-60%.

 Any other improvements come at a cost 🪙. `bon` prioritizes the convenience of the generated builder API, documentation cleanness, and higher level of compile-time checks by default.